pre-mRNA/nanograd/README.md

 # About

-- nanopore direct RNA sequencing suffers from a loss of coverage towards the 5' ends of transcripts
+- Nanopore direct RNA sequencing suffers from a decay in coverage towards the 5' ends of transcripts
-- nanograd performs annotation-free identification of polyA sites from nanopore direct-RNA sequencing alignments
+- Nanograd performs annotation-free identification of poly(A) clusters and their associated 3’→5’ “sequencing decay” from nanopore direct-RNA sequencing alignments.
-- nanograd calculates sequencing decay statistics for each polyA isoform observed in direct RNA sequencing alignments

-# dependancies
+# Dependencies
-recent version of:
+Nanograd relies on recent version of:
 - bedtools
 - samtools
 - gnu parallel